caligraham/RuPaul-CLI/README.md

 # RuPaul-CLI
 Start your engines, racers!
-Get info on your most favorite &amp; fabulous Queens from the runway.
+Get info on your most favorite and fabulous Queens from the runway.